 - The air holes will help you convert from waste to healthy humus for the garden soil in a faster time.

 - You can put this compost bin together without tools in just a few minutes.

-- Should you ever need to move your GEOBIN, you just take it apart and easily reassemble it.
+- If you ever need to move your GEOBIN, just take it apart and easily reassemble it.